ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/calcofi2/update2.md

 ### Subsetting the Fish Dataset to Match the Water Dataset Sample Locations/Times

-### Grouping and splitting the Fish Dataset by Location
+### Grouping and Splitting the Water and Fish Dataset by Location

+We made sub-time series datasets, where each of these smaller datasets give the time series of water over all time steps in a certain small location area.
+We also split the fish data up this way as well in order to analyze the time series at a certain location only.

-### Finsing the Most Abundant Fish Species at a given location at a Given Time (and storing in a dataset)
+### Finding the Most Abundant Fish Species at a given location at a Given Time (and storing it as a dataset)

+In order to be able to correlate the makeup of fish species to water characteristics, we have started by obtaining the three most abundant fish species at a given location and time, and storing these results in a .csv file as a dataset.
+The fish dataset consists of fish abundance at a given location and time for each species of fish we are looking at, however we needed a way to compare abundance of two species against each other to see which has more abundant.
+For example at a given time/location, a species with abundance level of 19 when it's average abundance is 10 is a different abundance level measure than a species with abundance of 19 when its average abundance is 500.
+So in order to compare this, we made another dataset, that measures the abundance of a species relative to its mean abundance at any given space and time.
+This way now, we can look at this relative abundances, and pick out the top three at a given time/location to be able to accurately extract "most abundant species".
+From here we are now working on drawing out as many correlations and derived statistics as we can relating fish species abundance to water characteriatics.

 ## Water Correlations